Seth-McCormick/fs-journal/quizzes/week04.md

 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
+a promise is like a real promise in the sense that it is saying it will do something in the future and return with the outcome.

+you capture the error by using the catch() method
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->